Skip to navigation menu Skip to content

 Lost or forgotten badges

 Lost badges must be reported immediately to the Graduate Medical Education Office to be issued a new badge.
-Medical students are not permitted to report their clinic duties with a Visitor’s Badge or Temporary, even one issued by an SC Entrance Coordinator.
+Medical students are not permitted to report their clinic duties with a Visitor’s Badge or Temporary, even one issued by a Seattle Children's Entrance Coordinator.

 Returning badges and pagers

-The SC GME Office requires that all medical students return their badges and pagers to the SC GME Office at the end of each rotation.
+Seattle Children's GME Office requires that all medical students return their badges and pagers to the GME Office at the end of each rotation.
 Badge access is terminated at midnight of the printed date on the front of each badge (generally 24 hours after a rotation ends).

-The GME Office will issue a new badge if/when you return for another rotation at SC.
+The GME Office will issue a new badge if/when you return for another rotation at Seattle Children's.

 The GME Office is staffed only for scheduled orientations and sign-ins.